-We are no longer required to publish an Assurance Plan however we do provide stakeholders with an annual providers.

-Assurance Statement which details our approach to assurance and the assurance arrangements we have in place.

-This reports also details any material findings and includes full copies of the audit reports received from external
+We are no longer required to publish an Assurance Plan however we do provide stakeholders with an annual Assurance Statement which details our approach to assurance and the assurance arrangements we have in place.
+This reports also details any material findings and includes full copies of the audit reports received from external providers.

 The Board, through the work of its Audit Committee, has continued to improve regulatory data through the year.

-This plan was designed to address areas of risk identified in reports from our assurance providers for the 2022/23 requirements.
+This plan was designed to address areas of risk identified in reports from our assurance providers for the 2022/23 APR, as well as areas where the source of data has changed during the year and where there are new reporting requirements.
 This included:

-APR, as well as areas where the source of data has changed during the year and where there are new reporting more resource was in place to ensure that conflicting data from the field was corrected quickly rather than it being a retrospective annual exercise as in previous years;

-improving accuracy in the reporting of complex property data, with further improvements planned for 2024/25;
+- more resource was in place to ensure that conflicting data from the field was corrected quickly rather than it being a retrospective annual exercise as in previous years; - improving accuracy in the reporting of complex property data, with further improvements planned for 2024/25; and - taking a fresh look at guidance, on change of data provider, resulting in clarification being sought from OFWAT in some areas.

-and

-taking a fresh look at guidance, on change of data provider, resulting in clarification being sought from OFWAT in some areas.

-As part of the approval process for this APR, the Audit Committee received assurance reports from the Internal

-Audit manager, the external technical assurer, PricewaterhouseCoopers LLP, and the financial auditor, Deloitte standard 14064.
-Their assurance has been completed and their opinion is included in the Data Assurance
+As part of the approval process for this APR, the Audit Committee received assurance reports from the Internal Audit manager, the external technical assurer, PricewaterhouseCoopers LLP, and the financial auditor, Deloitte LLP.